bluehabit/finance/stocks/live-streams.md

 Whats the joke for IPO? `Its probably overpriced`

 The people in chat were there live for the first day of the Roblox IPO, lots of people saying to the moon, to $1,000 etc..
 Looking at other IPO stocks like Bumble inc, wait for `1d` alert.
 You guys are not going to like hearing this but always pull up the `investor psychology chart` its a constant cycle of feareful and greed over and over and over and over AND OVER AND OVER.
 People in chat were like I NEED TO BUY MORE, I need to tell my friends!
 We are all going to be rich.
 You guys are soundign euphoric.
+I was there when it was live, when it was pumping to 75 chat was euphoric when it started stalling chat wasn't sounding so high and mighty
 Thats why people like me `WAIT`.
 We `WAIT` for a `catalyst`, the `catalyst` is the algo. `Waiting and Waiting, wait on idea, validate idea, execute.` Choppy day Justin waid waiting and waiting today, wait on the idea, validate, execute, dont force it.
 Wait.

 In general IPO's on day 1 do not hold gains.
 If it RIPS upward on IPO day probably going to dip hard the following next several days.
 If it DIPS on the initial IPO offering it tends to RIP at a later date (days, weeks, months later).
 Thats the template all IPOs that have done good usually